kurmasz/plnq/README.md

  1. sanity-check the assignment (i.e., get the instructor to solve the problem to make sure it isn't more difficult than expected) and
  2. verify that the expected answers for the examples and tests cases are correct.

-Call `plnq.add_function` to provide the additional metadata.
+Call `plnq_d.add_function` to provide the additional metadata.
 The function takes the name of the function as the first parameter, followed by several named parameters:
    * `desc`: The description that appears in list of functions that students are to write.
 Specifically, this value is used to set up `names_from_user` in `server.py`.
 It is also necessary so that PrairieLearn will export the function to the auto-grader.